 See the: Egyptian Secrets Library.

-After the Kingdom of Kush was pushed out of Southern Egypt and back into modern Sudan, continuing warfare required the movement of the capital from Napata southwards to Meroe (in 590 BCE) near the sixth cataract of the Nile.
+The Nubians of the Kingdom of Kush ruled Egypt from about 750 to 650 BC, in what is now called the Twenty-fifth Dynasty.
+Eventually they were pushed out of Southern Egypt and back into modern Sudan.
+Continuing warfare required the movement of the capital first to Napata and then southwards to Meroe (in 590 BC) near the sixth cataract of the Nile.
 Here, for nearly a thousand years, Egyptian styles and religion continued to evolve, little impacted by the decline of Egypt in the north.

 Public works such as temples and a complex irrigation system show the ability of Meroe's rulers to organize a large work force.
 The wealthy, at least, led comfortable lives.